Cosmographic Connection Between Cosmological And Planck Scales: The Barrow-Tsallis Entropy: Fractional holographic dark energy

-While Ref.~\cite{Bidlan:2026xaa} primarily focuses on the classification of future evolution scenarios (Big Rip, Little Rip, and Pseudo Rip) for given types of infrared cutoff scales and interaction forms in the dark sector, the key aspect of the present work is to establish a connection between the fractional FHDE parameter and the cosmographic quantities $(q,j)$.
-The relation derived here, $\alpha_{\mathrm{fr}}=\alpha_{\mathrm{fr}}(q,j)$, combined with the allowable interval $j\in[j_{\min}(q),j_{\max}(q)]$, provides a tool for confronting the $\alpha$ values adopted in that work with observational constraints.
+While ref.~\cite{Bidlan:2026xaa} primarily focuses on the classification of future evolution scenarios (Big Rip, Little Rip, and Pseudo Rip) for given types of infrared cutoff scales and interaction forms in the dark sector, the key aspect of the present work is to establish a connection between the fractional FHDE parameter and the cosmographic quantities $(q,j)$.
+The relation derived here, $\sigma=\sigma(q,j)$, combined with the allowable interval $j\in[j_{\min}(q),j_{\max}(q)]$, provides a tool for confronting the $\alpha$ values adopted in that work with observational constraints.
 This approach allows for a substantial refinement of the physically viable region of the model's parameter space.

-It is important to note that the observed narrowing of the allowed interval for the jerk parameter, $j_{*}(q)\to 0$, in the limit $q\to -1$ (the de Sitter limit) is in good agreement with the interpretation of the pseudo-rip regime in Ref.~\cite{Bidlan:2026xaa} as an asymptotic approach toward de Sitter evolution.
+It is important to note that the observed narrowing of the allowed interval for the jerk parameter, $j_{*}(q)\to 0$, in the limit $q\to -1$ (the de Sitter limit) is in good agreement with the interpretation of the pseudo-rip regime in ref.~\cite{Bidlan:2026xaa} as an asymptotic approach toward de Sitter evolution.
 However, it should be emphasized that their conclusions for the case $L=H^{-1}$ depend crucially on the postulated ansatz for $H(t)$ and the specific form of the interaction function $Q$.
-In this context, our cosmographic approach allows us to formulate constraints on $\alpha_{\mathrm{fr}}$ and diagnostic criteria in terms of $(q,j)$ in a model-independent manner.
+In this context, our cosmographic approach allows us to formulate constraints on $\sigma$ and diagnostic criteria in terms of $(q,j)$ without specifying a global ansatz for the expansion history, but within the assumed $L=H^{-1}$ power-law FHDE class.
 This provides a direct verification of the kinematic compatibility of the considered ``rip-like'' regimes with the dynamics of the late-time Universe.

-\textbf{3.} Using the Barrow--Tsallis entropy, we found a relationship between the parameters $\Delta$ and $\delta$, describing the microscopic structure of quantum foam (parameter $\Delta$) and the macroscopic effects of the non-extensiveness of the horizon entropy, caused by the long-range nature of gravitational interaction (parameter $\delta$).
-The main result obtained in the work consists in a rigorous proof of the relationship:

-The right-hand side of this relation depends only on the current values of the model-free cosmographic parameters $q = -\frac{\ddot{a}}{aH^2}$ and $j = \frac{\dddot{a}}{aH^3}$.
-The resulting relationship is exact.
-Therefore, the uncertainty in the relationship between the model parameters depends only on the current uncertainty in the values of the cosmographic parameters.

-The roots of this relationship are based on fundamental physical considerations, including, as a supplementary hypothesis, the IR--UV correspondence \cite{Bolotin:2023wiw}.
-Let us examine this statement in more detail, initially using the Bekenstein--Hawking entropy as an example for simplicity \cite{Mukherjee:2020vkx}.